ScGilroy/ScGilroy.github.io/index.md

-#
-#      - title: Astrophotography x 3D Printing
-#        text: Adapter developed to attach a GoPro and iPhone to a telescope for photographing planets and moons.
-#        icon: Astrophotography_Icon.jpg
-#        url: 'Astrophotography'
-#
-#      - title: Contact-Force Based Control for a Bipedal Robot, Cassie
-#        text: Develop a balancing controller to stabilize a bipedal robot with additional perturbations.
-#        icon: Balance_Icon.gif
-#        url: 'Balance'
-#
 #      - title: Portable A/C and Beverage Cooler
 #        text: Design of an portable beverage and A/C unit with utilizes ice water to cool off a small enclosed environment.
 #        icon: Cooler_Icon.png